HonghuXue/GymPlatformDeepRLChallenge/README.md

 Multi-Pass Deep Q-Networks (MP-DQN) fixes the over-paramaterisation problem of P-DQN by splitting the action-parameter inputs to the Q-network using several passes (in a parallel batch).
 Split Deep Q-Networks (SP-DQN) is a much slower solution which uses multiple Q-networks with/without shared feature-extraction layers.
 A weighted-indexed action-parameter loss function is also provided for P-DQN.

 ## Additional Features from Honghu
-This repository is based on the following implementation: https://github.com/cycraig/MP-DQN/tree/master
+This repository is based on the following implementation: https://github.com/cycraig/MP-DQN/tree/master, which includes the orignal MP-DQN implementation.

-In additional to the original implementation, further improvements are integrated:
+In additional to the original implementation, further improvements are integrated: **These improvements are in orthogonal directions and can be activated in a combinatorial manner.**

 ### (1) Double Learning for the Q-critic (DDQN). [[Hasselt et al. 2015]](https://arxiv.org/abs/1509.06461)
 DDQN is introduced to cancel maximization bias.
 The key equation for TD-target $`y`$ goes as: